 Even if an end of lease makes a good clause does not appear in the lease agreement.
 A landlord has the right to assert common-law action against you if you don’t return the premises in line with their original condition.

 This blog post discusses the essentials you should consider when you are about to finish up your lease and how to end a lease and make good processes that need to be worked out.

 Enlist the modifications

-Prepare a list of everything you have modified in the property.
+Prepare a list of everything you have modified on the property.
 The ultimate best medium to execute this is to commence from the front door and walk through the property in a clockwise pattern, notifying everything you have altered.

 The foremost common things that you need to ensure you have inculcated in your list consist of:

 - Fittings such as shelves